fadygouda/backend-2/README.md

 ```

 #### User Already In Database
-- If the user already has an account, the server will will return the following  response:
+- If the user already has an account, the server will return the following  response:

 ```